Dubai Police impounds 5 vehicles whose drivers committed acts of chaos, noise and disturbance

-Dubai Traffic has impounded 5 vehicles whose drivers committed acts of chaos, display, noise, and disturbance to residents of residential areas in the Nad Al Sheba area and Al-Midan Street, thereby causing disturbance and disrupting the security and calm of the traffic street, with their cars, their dangerous movements, and their loud sounds, and endangering their lives and the lives of road users.
+Dubai Traffic impounded 5 vehicles whose drivers committed acts of chaos, display, noise, and disturbance to residents of residential areas in the Nadal Sheba area and Al-Midan Street, thereby causing disturbance and disrupting the security and calm of the traffic street, with their cars, their dangerous movements, and their loud sounds, and endangering their lives and the lives of road users.

 Major General Saif Muhair Al Mazrouei, Director of the General Traffic Department at Dubai Police, called on parents to tighten control over their children and monitor their behavior while driving, and to provide them with greater awareness and awareness of the seriousness of the illegal actions they commit that endanger their lives and the lives of road users, referring to Decree No. 30 of 2023 amending some provisions of Decree No. 29 of 2015 regarding the seizure of vehicles in the Emirate of Dubai, which includes a tightening of the “value of releasing the seizure” of the violating vehicle, with a value of fifty thousand dirhams (50,000).